Tuesday, November 24, 2015

 Sticks and stones

-Empire Software released this adventure game in 1989 and it's quite unlike anything I initially expected.
+Empire Software released this adventure in 1989, and it's quite unlike anything I expected.
 I'd seen screenshots and was half-expecting something like Drakkhen with a typical dungeon-crawler storyline.
-Well, it is similar in some regards and with monsters and apt weapons including stones.
-I know, I know, stones?
-Yep, just read on!
+Well, it's similar in some regards and with monsters and weapons, including stones.
+I know, I know, stones...

 We begin on Tessera, a world once rich and prosperous but now suffering famine, disease, and a crime wave that only Robocop could fix.
-Their god, N'Gnir, strangely seems to be in slumber so it's your mission to find him, wake him up, and put an end to all the madness.
-It won't be easy because you must battle your way through the numerous different lands and each has eight kingdoms.
-This game is huge so pack butties because it's unlikely you will be home for tea.
+Their god, N'Gnir, strangely seems to be in slumber, so it's your mission to find and wake him.
+It won't be easy because you must battle your way through the numerous different lands, and each has eight kingdoms.
+This game is huge, so pack butties because it's unlikely you will be home for tea.

 Our adventure starts from the comfort of our castle.
-From the outside, it's impressive but is rather sparsely decorated within.
+From the outside, it's impressive, and I wonder just how rich I am.
+However, inside it's rather sparsely decorated and mostly empty.
 This is situated in a strange, chaotic world with most of its populace being completely barmy.
-All early encounters aren't welcoming but instead, a brawl without any provocation.
+All early encounters aren't welcoming; instead, they're a brawl without any provocation.
 They love to throw pebbles without any reason lol.

-Okay, let's take a look at my grand castle and the second screenshot is from a peek inside...
+Let's take a look at my grand castle, and the second screenshot is from a peek inside...

-However, the lands outside are populated by weirdos who seem to hate me?!
+The lands outside are populated by weirdos who all seem to hate me?!

 A game with character

-Thankfully, some people are normal rather than fanatic psychopaths so, take time to talk for information.
-As the box says, this isn't just an adventure game, it's full to the brim with action and puzzles all set within a curious new world.
-In fact, there are many puzzles to be completed - such as feeding a giant mouse with mouldy cheese.
-These aren't brain-blasting puzzles, the information you acquire will soon fall into place for these rather odd-level guardians.
+Fortunately, some people are normal rather than fanatical psychopaths, so chat to them for information.
+As the box states, this isn’t just an adventure game; it’s packed with action and puzzles set in a fascinating new world.
+There are many puzzles to complete, including feeding a giant mouse mouldy cheese.
+These aren’t mind-boggling puzzles; the information you gather will soon make sense for these rather peculiar guardians.

 The gameplay uses a smooth first-person engine with simple controls.
-Use the mouse to guide the pointer: push that upwards and you walk.
-Push it downwards and you backtrack.
-As you can imagine, moving it to either side of the screen turns you around.
-You can use the joystick but I wasn't too keen on that.
-Also, if walking is too slow and you wanna run about then hit the F3 key.
-This isn't really "run" but speeds up time a little - not only for you but the entire game.
+Use the mouse to guide the pointer: pushing it upwards walks you forward, and downwards moves you backwards.
+Turning around is as easy as moving the pointer to the side of the screen.
+While a joystick is available, I found it less intuitive and rather awkward, but YMMV.
+Also, if walking feels too slow and you’d prefer to run, simply press the F3 key.
+This isn’t a traditional run, but it does speed up time for you and the entire game.

-Exploring is a cinch thus making it very easy to get around and find helpful items, weapons, people, and enjoy a good fight.
-From the start, you will realise people aren't nice so practice and master your skills at throwing stones!
-Well, until you find something better like a sling or crossbow!
-I advise taking time to investigate your surroundings properly because there are many objects that you may think aren't important.
-Collect pebbles and why not check out those trees for fruit?
+Exploring is a breeze, making it easy to navigate and find useful items, weapons, people and even enjoy a good fight.
+However, you’ll quickly realise people aren’t friendly, so practice and master your stone-throwing skills!
+Well, until you find something better, like a sling or crossbow.
+I recommend taking your time to thoroughly investigate your surroundings; you might find some seemingly insignificant objects that turn out to be valuable.
+For example, as you collect pebbles, why not check out those trees to see what's hidden?

-This ain't a peaceful land and most love to start fights by throwing pebbles at you!!
+This ain't a peaceful land, and most start fights by throwing pebbles at you!!

-The second guardian is freakishly cute (and hungry)
+The second guardian is freakishly cute (but rather hungry!!)

 Aesthetics

-The audio isn't as good as it should be simply because there's hardly anything to hear in-game.
-I'm sure something could have been done, even if it were footsteps!
-Anything would have been nice - even a delicate background chiptune.
+The audio isn't as good as it should be simply because there's hardly anything to hear!
+I'm sure something could have been done, even if it were footsteps, or a delicate background chiptune.
 Talking of that, the title screen introduction has a fantastic tune which is nothing less than gorgeous!

-I later returned to try and get a better screenshot but it's a vicious beast - this is the best I got!
+I later returned to get a better screenshot, but it's a vicious beast!

-Then it wasn't long before the stone-throw started again lol.
+Then it wasn't long before the stone-throwing started again lol.

 A wise old man restores my faith in humanity.